Content

 Cash position in the company

 Every company regularly incurs costs and other payment obligations.
-These include wages and salaries, social security contributions, rent, taxes, insurance premiums as well as installments and interest on loans.
-Supplier invoices, expenses for repairs and maintenance as well as expenses for the marketing budget or for new vehicles and machines must also be paid.
+These include wages and salaries, social security contributions, rent, taxes, insurance premiums, and installments and interest on loans.
+Supplier invoices, expenses for repairs and maintenance, and expenditures for the marketing budget or for new vehicles and machinery must also be paid.

 For each cost type, there is a specific due date by which payment must be made.
 Suppliers, service providers and other vendors either insist on immediate payment or grant a payment term.
 Salary payments must be made monthly.
 Loan installments, taxes and insurance premiums are paid monthly or at certain intervals, such as quarterly, semi-annually or once a year.
 This means that high expenses are incurred on certain dates, which are included in the planning and calculation of the Cash position must be taken into account accordingly.

-The business administration department of a company has the task of ensuring that sufficient liquid funds are available on the respective due dates in order to meet all payment obligations on time and in full.
+The business administration department of a company is responsible for ensuring that sufficient liquid funds are available on the respective due dates to meet all payment obligations in full and on time.
+The formula for the Cash position is particularly useful here because, in addition to cash, it also takes short-term receivables into account, thus providing a realistic picture of solvency.

-To do this, the business economist must liquidity ratioswhich show whether the company's liquid funds are sufficient or whether measures need to be taken in good time to ensure solvency.
+To do this, the business economist must Cash position the three degrees (1, 2, 3) of Cash position (formulas help here), which show whether the company's liquid funds are sufficient or whether measures must be taken in good time to ensure solvency.

-The goal of successful corporate management is to ensure optimal financial flexibility.
-This means that there should not be too much credit in the business account, as this incurs costs and does not generate a return.
-At the same time, it must be sufficiently covered on the due dates of payment obligations in order to avoid overdraft interest.
+The goal of successful business management is to ensure optimal financial flexibility.
+This means that there should not be too much credit in the business account, as this incurs costs and does not generate any returns.
+At the same time, there must be sufficient funds available on the due dates of payment obligations to avoid overdraft interest.

 In addition, the available capital should be in a healthy relationship to the company's debts.
 In order to take all these aspects into account, each individual liquidity ratio is an important tool for managing a company's financial flexibility.

-Regardless of whether a business economist or other financial officer calculates the calculate cash liquidity or a higher degree of liquidity - the formula and the underlying data are the essential starting point.
+Regardless of whether a business economist or other financial manager calculates the calculate cash liquidity or a higher liquidity ratio, formulas and the underlying data are essential starting points.
 Many people shy away from complicated calculation rules and algorithms, but the basics are often quicker and easier to understand than you might think.
 We would like to explain these in more detail below.

 Cash position 1st degree